 These days you can purchase time usage for Google’s Cloud TPUs.
 Whilst modified, modern GPUs are fast, some even faster than TPUs, the latter have the advantage of being specifically built to perform in the cloud and accelerate machine learning.

 They enable neural network training happen, broadly speaking, via general computing, through the fitting of different models and most importantly via large matrix multiplications, making your AI smarter, more usable.
 As machine learning applications become more popular in various industries, TPU usage demand increases.

-So we believe it’s inevitable for Google to face some competition in the TPU market in 2019, an businesses that use AI in their operations will and should start taking advantage and buying computing time on the cloud at more competitive rates.
+So we believe it’s inevitable for Google to face some competition in the TPU market, an businesses that use AI in their operations will and should start taking advantage and buying computing time on the cloud at more competitive rates.
 Data Engineers will be able to build bigger and more complex models without waiting months to see if their modifications have had the desired effect.
 It will no longer be a question of who is using AI and who is not - in the future, the question will be whose AI is the smartest.

 2. Custom-built AI chatbots will be the norm